-In most cases, it is not necessary to stop the engine because of an intermittent code.
-However, the operator should retrieve the logged fault codes and the operator should reference the appropriate information in order to identify the nature of the event.
+In most cases, an intermittent code will not require the engine to be stopped.
+The operator should retrieve the logged fault codes and reference the appropriate information in order to identify the nature of the event.
 The operator should log any observation that could have caused the lamp to light.

-- Low power
+- · Low power

 - · Limits of the engine speed

-- Excessive smoke, etc
+- · Excessive smoke

 This information can be useful to help troubleshoot the situation.
 The information can also be used for future reference.
 For more information on diagnostic codes, refer to the Troubleshooting Guide for this engine.
-Engine Starting Before Starting Engine